ESSENTIALS OF DIAGNOSIS

 Surveillance for animal rabies in 2017 showed 4454 animal and 2 human cases occurring in 49 states and Puerto Rico.
 Wild animals accounted for 91% of cases, and among wild animals, bats were the most common animal (31.2%).
 Wildlife reservoirs, with each species having its own rabies variant(s), follow a unique geographic distribution in the United States: raccoons on the East Coast; skunks in the Midwest, Southwest, and California; and foxes in the Southwest and in Alaska (eFigure 32–2).
 However, some areas have all three wildlife reservoirs (eg, the hill country of Texas) https://www.cdc.gov/rabies/location/usa/surveillance/wild_animals.html.

-Distribution of major rabies virus variants (RVVs) among mesocarnivores in the United States ...
+Distribution of major rabies virus variants (RVVs) among mesocarnivores in the United States and Puerto Rico.
+The areas ...